-Patience is not something for which you want to pray.
-The Lord can definitely teach you patience, but you’d be better off to just learn to be patient and learn to derive the benefits of patience.
-Patience:
+The longer you live and the more stuff through which you go, the more you learn about the Christian life.
+According to Rom 5:3-5, as you go through things, you’re going to need some patience.
+Patience helps you acquire spiritual experience.
+However, patience is not something for which you want to pray.
+The Lord can definitely teach you patience, but you’re better off to just learn to be patient and learn to derive the benefits of patience.
+Patience yields: